01 Apr IELTS Grammar Articles

 The above example shows that English has two types of articles: Definite and Indefinite.

-IELTS Grammar Articles Are of two types :
+IELTS Grammar Articles Are Of Two Types :

 1.Definite Article- The